 Truck accidents can also stem from mechanical failures or improper loading or overloading of a truck.
 In these situations, negligent third parties such as the truck manufacturer, maintenance company, or loading dock workers may bear responsibility for the accident.
 A truck wreck lawyer in Marion could provide crucial guidance in identifying the at-fault parties in your claim.

-Recoverable Damages Following a Serious Tractor-Trailer Wreck in Marion
+Recoverable Damages Following a Serious Tractor-Trailer Wreck

 Because commercial trucks can cause such extensive damage when they collide with smaller commuter vehicles, it is crucial that you seek adequate compensation to address the full scope of your losses.
 In addition to short-term expenses for emergency medical care, replacement of a totaled vehicle, and lost income due to missed work shifts, you and your attorney should also take into account the long-term consequences of a catastrophic accident that play out over time.

 In addition to short-term and long-term economic damages, you should also consider the non-economic losses you have experienced due to the accident, such as lost enjoyment of life, pain, and suffering.

 Can Missing the Filing Deadline Impact Your Right to Compensation?

 The statute of limitations is the legal filing deadline that is applicable to all personal injury claims.
 Generally, plaintiffs have three years from the date of the accident to bring their case to court.
 Retaining a seasoned lawyer soon after an 18-wheeler accident in Marion could be essential to preserving your right to recovery and maximizing the amount of compensation available to you.

 Contact a Marion Truck Accident Attorney for Assistance

 Truck drivers have an equal or even greater responsibility to drive safely as other motorists on the road.
 If you were in a crash with an 18-wheeler, you may have a valid legal claim against the operator or their employer.